Emanuele-20/Search-A-Book-on-Google/Notes.md

 4. Inizialize Npm

 5. Create function
 6. Add npm "node-fetch" package to use and run " fetch " on my command line application
+7. Manage the promise to console log the title, authors and publishing company for the first 5 books